r4d1n/photographyistechnology/_posts/2015-11-08-alison-rossiter.md

 A lot of photography, especially in personal and documentary contexts, is concerned with preservation.
 This often entails a certain sensitivity to the past itself, and to the perpetual passage of time that carries us beyond every experience, so that it can only be experienced again as a memory.
 Even other people are washed away from us in the current and we can only interact with them again by imagining them as they were.
 Cameras can take images out of the present as it becomes the past and so let us supplement our *own* imagination with a mechanically rendered picture, a shallow substitute but somehow more fixed than our fickle recollections.
-But pictures and the materials on which they are archived -- be they pieces of paper or electronic drives -- are also fragile and susceptible to degradation over time.
+But pictures and the materials on which they are archived -- be they pieces of paper or electronic drives -- are also fragile, and perhaps less permanent than they seem.

 <br />